 Editor’s note: The LTM Information IE details are FFS.
 It is related to the discussion whether one message or multiple messages will be used to send the suggested candidate cell(s) list.

+If the LTM Cells to be Released List IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, release the configured candidate cells in the list.

 8.3.4.3 Unsuccessful Operation